franvelasco/franvelasco.github.io/pages/now.md

 ---

 Planning a short trip to *anywhere*, really.
-Maybe London, or Amsterdam
+Maybe London, or Amsterdam.

 ---